CraftAcademy/library-challenge/README.md

 in order to know wich books are available, i want to see a list in the app

- As a costumer,
+ √As a costumer,
  to know what books are available, i will like a list of available books

-As a librarian,
+√As a librarian,
 in order to know what books are checked out, i want to see the list of titles and  information of wich user and when it was borrowed